11 Questions Landlords Have About Energy Performance Certificates

 There are various measures you can take to improve the EPC rating of your property from small things such as blocking drafts and insulating the boiler, to larger things such as upgrading the insulation in the walls, floors and ceilings.

 Make a plan, and ensure you track all of the work done and related expenses accrued during the process of improving the property using a digital income and expense tracking system such as Landlord Studio.
-You'll also need to routinely get your gas an electrical (EICR) systems safety checked and certified and you can set reminders, store documents and track these expenses alongside your routine EPC renewal.
+You'll also need to routinely get your gas safety an electrical (EICR) systems safety checked and certified and you can set reminders, store documents and track these expenses alongside your routine EPC renewal.